sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ### Burn onboard bl702

 We do this only when there is some trouble with our board.
+Hold BOOT key and cold boot the board, the bl702 is into download mode, then we burn its firmware.

 Hold BOOT key before power this device, then connect this board ti==with computer by the UART TypeC USB port, after this the onboard is in download mode.
 Run `BLDevCube`, choose `BL702`, then in MCU page, choose the firmware.
 Here we have provided the [firmware](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware), download the file whose name starts with `usb2dualuart_bl702`.